techascent/tech.ml/topics/xgboost_metrics.md

 Recently we upgraded access to the xgboost machine learning system to include metrics and early stopping.
-This document will be a quick walkthough using the ames dataset to show how to use both systems.
+This document will be a quick walkthough using the Ames housing prices dataset to show how to use both systems.

 ## Dataset Processing